williams-ivan/Moving-Rainbow-Gradient-Text/README.md

 # Moving Rainbow Gradient Text
-Moving rainbow gradient text for text-rendering gui objects using string patterns.
-The effect is made using an equation I came up with using trig functions.
+Moving rainbow gradient text using string patterns for gui objects with text-rendering properties.
+The effect is done using an equation I came up with using trig functions.
 Originally made as a solution to a [DevForum question](https://devforum.roblox.com/t/481569/11).

 ## Parameters
 | Name | Type | Description |